National Park Guide

 The older I get, the more I prefer quieter, more secluded experiences and adventures, especially in national parks (I know I'm not the only one that gets crowd anxiety!).
 I like being able to go at my own pace, be alone with my thoughts, and enjoy the serenity of nature around me.

 So how do you avoid crowds in Zion National Park to make the most of your trip?
-Here's your list of six hiking trails away from the main part of Zion Canyon that offer just as breathtaking views (if not better) as the most popular Zion hikes, like Angels Landing, The Narrows, and Emerald Pools.
+Here's your list of six Zion hiking trails that are less crowded that offer just as breathtaking views as the most popular Zion hikes, like Angels Landing, The Narrows, and Emerald Pools.
 Since these trails don’t require the shuttle to get to, you’ll have a quieter, more intimate Zion experience.

 *Pro Tip: Want to really avoid the Zion crowds?
 Here's how to visit Zion WITHOUT the shuttle.